ctu-fgis/2020-a-gisquick-doc/user-manual/traditional-publishing.rst

 QGIS project dedicated for publishing is prepared in the standard way.
-Map layers can be combined from various data sources like flat files (Esri Shapefile, GML), file-based databases (SQLite, SpatiaLite), server-client databases (PostGIS) or OGC Web Services (WMS, WFS, WCS).
+Map layers can be combined from various data sources like flat files (Esri Shapefile, OGC GML), file-based databases (OGC GeoPackage, SQLite, SpatiaLite), server-client databases (PostGIS) or OGC Web Services (WMS, WFS, WCS).